California Driver Handbook - Laws and Rules of the Road

 - If you have parked on the side of the road or are leaving a parking lot, etc., yield to traffic before reentering the road.

 A roundabout is an intersection where traffic travels around a central island in a counter-clockwise direction.
-Vehicles entering or exiting the roundabout must yield to all traffic including pedestrians.
+Roundabouts do not have bicycle lanes, so traffic must share the road.
+Vehicles or bicycles entering or exiting the roundabout must yield to all traffic including pedestrians.

 When you approach a roundabout: